 «This is Oscar.
-I’m sorry to disappoint the war that killed you guys, but I finally got out of the coma.
+Sorry to disappoint the war that killed you guys, but I finally woke up from the coma.
 Over.»

 «Affirmative.
-A landmine took my hearing and bound me to this damn wheelchair.
+A landmine took my hearing and landed me in this wheelchair.
 I’m not giving up, though.
 You deserve more than a war memorial.
-Respond, over.»
+Respond.
+Over.»

 «Repeat.
 Not all at once.
 Don’t lose your nerve, soldiers.
 Don’t lose yourselves.
-One at a time.
+Speak one at a time.
 Over.»

 «Roger.
 Your family, our friends, they’ll get to say goodbye.
 Your radio operator will take care of it.
 I was never discharged, you know.
 Over and out».